List of New Zealand rowers at the Summer Olympics: 1984 Summer Olympics

 In 1984, New Zealand's first female rower attended the Olympics: Stephanie Foster competed in the single sculls.
 There were again eight competitions for men, and New Zealand entered twenty-one rowers across five boats.
 The coxless four won a gold medal, while the coxed four won bronze.
-Due to the Eastern Bloc boycott and the absence of East Germany and the Soviet Union, New Zealand was the strong favourite in the coxed eight event, but came a disappointing fourth.
+Due to the Eastern Bloc boycott and the absence of East Germany and the Soviet Union, New Zealand was the strong favourite in the eight event, but came a disappointing fourth.
 New Zealand sent 18 men for three of the eight male rowing competitions.
 At the time, Dudley Storey was the national coach.